-At the beginning of the journey David Renwick Grant then aged 49 was married to Kate Grant (39).
-Their children are the two sons Torcuil (9), Fionn (6) and a daughter Eilidh (8).
-In Holland they sourced a heavy horse called ‘Offy’ with which to pull the caravan and also had a Stafforshire Bullterrier dog called Lady as part of the entourage.
+At the beginning of the journey David Renwick Grant then aged 49 was married to Kate Elizabeth Cochrane Grant (39).
+Their two sons are Torcuil then aged nine, Fionn aged six and a daughter Eilidh, eight.
+In Holland they sourced a heavy horse named ‘Offy’ with which to pull the caravan, and also had a Stafforshire-Bullterrier dog called Lady as part of the entourage.

 The Path Around the World

 The family set off from Vierhouten in October 1990, covering between 10 and 15 miles per day, travelling through Holland going southwards to Belgium, then into France.
 Unfortunately the original horse was not strong enough for pulling the caravan, so another had to be found that was sturdier and heavier.

 That led the Grant’s to travel to Entraigues-sur-la-Sorgue where they stayed with Joel Moyne a breeder and owner of heavy horses.
 Eventually a gelding in Traceur was purchased, a brown coated and black maned Percheron-Breton cross.
 Traceur would become the pulling force that would haul the caravan around most of the globe.

 From France, the journey continued through Italy, passing through Monte Carlo on the way.
 Austria was next before they reached Slovenia.
 Slovenia proved to be a challenge as the 1991 war of independence broke out, meaning the Scot’s travelers had to retreat from Dravograd to Austria before returning when it was safe to do so.

 By the winter of 1992 the family had reached Mezőkövesd in Hungary where they stayed for several months while planning the rest of the journey through the recently broken up U.S.S.R.
 A new addition to the family was added in a Komondor puppy named Tsar with Lady having died in France.